- The best cleansers for combination skin are formulated to balance hydration and oil

 Best Ingredients for Combination Skin Cleansers

-When choosing a cleanser, it’s important to look out for active ingredients that will work in harmony with both the dry and oily areas of your face.
-The following ingredients are effective in moisturizing without clogging pores and controlling oil without being too drying.
+When choosing a cleanser, look for active ingredients that will work in harmony to address both the dry and oily areas of your face.

 Best Cleansers for Different Types of Combination Skin

 For acne-prone combination skin, consider a lightweight gel that contains both salicylic and glycolic acid.